angeloskillz/Shop-Titans/content/guides/2019-09-18-gem-your-way.md

 ---
 ## Introduction

+Meow y'all.

+## Where it's NOT wise to spend your gems?

 Also take into consideration, there are stuff you can easily buy/unlock with coins if you're patient enough to wait till you get to a certain level, esp if it's less than level 50.
 At an early stage, you'll prolly think 2M for crafting slot 6 is too much, but at level 40 you're probably already making T6s.
 Wait it up.

-## Where it's NOT wise to spend your gems?

-A
+*Aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaidk . ideas . ideas . ideas

 ## A list of Good Stuff to use gems on!
 ### Crafting Slots: